shvedt/mridu-manda/README.md

 Please manually add your api key from OpenWeatherMap as a environment variable with the variable name `api_key`

-## Version 0.8 - Latest Release
+## Version 0.9 -- Latest Release

-- Divided the project into functions and files for better management
-- Updated readme.md with guide to install and run the program
+- Now supports automatic location, so you don't have to enter the location manually
+- Added pressure
+- Added units like degrees and hPa